Progressive car insurance review and ratings 2024

 How is Progressive for shopping in general?

 J.D.
-Power says consumers are increasingly interacting with their insurers online, but some consumers still prefer to do their shopping the old-fashioned way – by talking to people.
+Power says consumers increasingly interact with their insurers online, but some still prefer to do their shopping the old-fashioned way – by talking to people.

 Is Progressive good at offering usage-based insurance?

-Through its Snapshot program a mobile app or an in-car device continually streams your driving information to Progressive’s servers.
-It watches for things like how fast you accelerate, whether you’re prone to hard braking, how much driving you do and at what time of the day.
+Through its Snapshot program, a mobile app or an in-car device continually streams your driving information to Progressive’s servers.
+It watches for things like how fast you accelerate, whether you’re prone to hard braking, how much driving you do, and at what time of day.

-Progressive says by using the Snapshot app drivers will save an average of $232 a year.
-Of course, if Progressive determines you’re an aggressive driver, prone to speeding and drive a lot, it could have the opposite effect and lead to higher premiums.
+Progressive says that by using the Snapshot app, drivers will save an average of $232 a year.
+Of course, if Progressive determines you’re an aggressive driver, prone to speeding and driving a lot, it could have the opposite effect and lead to higher premiums.

 Key offerings by Progressive